JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 ***

 As we turned onto one of the Park Slope streets I looked around for obvious signs of a party.
 None could really be found.
 Then we slowed down as we approached the building number we knew the party was happening in.
-Two
+Two kids in jeans and sandals with socks on them were hanging out on the stoop.

+“This is it,” a friend said.
+And with that done, me and the friend who wasn’t driving jumped out while my other friend who was driving went to park the car.

 ***